 - Emergency evacuation (due to a fire or other circumstance) should only be attempted as a last resort.

-- If you must escape, you cannot have contact with the car or the ground at the same time.
+- If you must escape, you cannot have contact with the car and the ground at the same time.

 - Tires can explode so stay away from tires as you jump away.